ir-engine/developer-docs/docs/developer/typescript/02_hello_world/01_ecs.md

-# The ECS Pattern

-# The ECS pattern
+# 2. Understand the ECS pattern

 The [Entity-Component-System (ECS)](https://en.wikipedia.org/wiki/Entity_component_system) is a software architecture pattern used to structure code efficiently.